• Skip to main content

 Instructions

 • Prepare the dough by adding together all ingredients (best if they're all at room temperature), and then kneading until you achieve a smooth, firm dough.
-Cover in wrap and rest in the fridge for one hour.
+Cover airtight and allow to rest at room temperature for one hour.
+In the meantime, preheat your oven to 355° Fahrenheit (180° Celsius)

 Nutrition